 Our campus is small by design, which gives it a private school atmosphere where parents, faculty, and staff can work together for the benefit of each child.
-Though it may seem like a small private school, it is an established, tuition-free public school of choice.

 Please watch the presentation for more information about our approach, hosted by FCA Regional Director, Mr. Caros: